-Just go to any home improvement store and the choice of home air filters can be dizzying.
+Trying to select the right air filter for your Louisville home can be a daunting experience.
 Which brand is best?
-Should you just get the cheapest?
+Does the price reflect the quality?
 These are just two of many of the questions that make purchasing air filters for your home mind-boggling.
 Let Becht/Givens Service Experts try to help you de-mystify the air filter dilemma.

-Here’s an easy way to determine how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using common table salt, begin to pour the salt through the filter then see the quantity that comes out the other side.
+Here’s an easy way to tell how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using everyday table salt, start pouring the salt through the filter then see the quantity that comes out the other side.
 If some or all the salt falls through the filter, then you can imagine that the filter will let dust pass through as well.
 You might want to upgrade your filter to higher quality filter that is more efficient.

 1) Filter Size

-Size is the easiest factor to ascertain.
+Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
-The majority of home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.
+Most home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating